 Recognizing the need, she established United Heart Training Center LLC where she planned to offer ATLS courses, along with several nursing courses in emergency and trauma medicine.
 After several months working with the American College of Surgeons, the Center was approved and sponsored by them.
 Once established, she then added several other courses for nurses, eg Post Graduate Nursing in Emergency and Trauma (PGNET), the NCLEX Review, TNCC, and several other certifications.

-Twice a year she also teaches a week-long seminar in emergency and trauma medicine at UC Berkeley for the International Youth Leadership Forum in Medicine, for teens between the ages of fourteen and seventeen.
-The program is sponsored by ‘ENVISION” and is intended to promote and encourage teens interested in STEM (Science, Technology, Engineering and Medicine) degree programs in their future educational plans.
-It has been her privilege to also host the program for the last 4 years, and plans to continue in 2019.
+Every summer, Dr. Thomas joins the Envision Program (https://www.envisionexperience.com), and is part of a week-long seminar in emergency and trauma medicine at UC Berkeley for teens between the ages of fourteen and seventeen.
+The program is sponsored by Envision and is intended to promote and encourage teens interested in STEM (Science, Technology, Engineering and Medicine) degree programs in their future educational plans.
+It has been her privilege to also host the program for the last 5 years, and plans to continue in 2020.

 Dr. Thomas receives many accolades from her students, and plans on teaching as long as she possibly can.
 Being an Emergency Physician, Trauma surgeon, and medical educator has fulfilled her life’s dreams, and she feels blessed to have had these many opportunities.